ordr-github/Weather-Forecast/README.md

 # Weather-Forecast
-A basic weather forecast tool which displays next 5 days weather of a particular city
+A basic weather forecast tool which displays next 3 days weather of a particular city usinng weatherapi's api.